james168ma/personal-website/subpages/About.md

 # A Little About this Website

 I think this website will mostly be a place for me to show off some of the projects I've made over the years.
-I might add a blog in too if I feel like it.
+I added a blog in too because I felt like it.
 I'll ~~probably~~ hopefully keep it updated often.